The Netherlands is such a beautiful country, and I can't think of a better place for me to have chosen to complete my studies.

 During my first year at Uni.
-I lived in the dorms, and had (in my opinion) the best view of Leiden from my window.
-The dorms face one of the canals here, and a few of the bigger boats that I've seen since I moved here are docked right opposite my window.
-They are the first thing I see when I draw my curtains open in the morning, and the last thing I see when I draw them shut in the evenings.
-I can't think of a better way start and end my day than that!🚤🚤🚤
+I lived in the dorms and had (in my opinion) the best view of Leiden from my bedroom window.
+The dorms face one of the canals here and a few of the bigger boats that I've seen since I moved here are docked right opposite my window.
+They are the first thing I see when I draw my curtains open in the morning and the last thing I see when I draw them shut in the evening.
+And I can't think of a better way to start and end my day than that.😊

 As fate would have it, the view from my window worked to my advantage, as I ended up taking photography courses and it turned out to be the perfect spot to practice what I was learning in class.

 Years ago, I was telling a friend of mine about something discouraging that had happened to me recently.
 He sympathized with me, but couldn't really help me solve my problem.
-Instead, he used an example of his own experience that started off badly but ended up working in his favour to encourage me, and ended his story by telling me to trust God's timing.
-I dismissed his words at the time because I didn't think they applied to my situation, but I had a feeling that they would stay with me...and might even come to mean something to me some time in the future...
+Instead, he used an example of his own experience that started off badly but ended up working in his favour to encourage me; and he ended his story by telling me to trust God's timing.
+I dismissed his words at the time, because I didn't think they applied to my situation, but I had a feeling that they would stay with me and might even come to mean something to me some time in the future...

-By the time I was making the decision to apply to study at Webster University, I was planning to choose Sociology as my major.
-I had taken it at college for two years, and had really enjoyed it.
-What's more, I was good at it, so I figured: Why not?
+By the time I was making the decision to study at Webster University in Leiden, I was planning to choose Sociology as my major.
+I had taken it at college for two years and had really enjoyed it.
+What's more, I was good at it, so I figured, Why not?

-But after that I re-discovered my love for writing after a long dry spell, and started becoming interested in photography as well.
-Soon after, Webster University stopped offering Sociology as a degree; and out of the remaining options, choosing Media & Communications is the only option that made sense to me. 📝📷🎬🎤
+But after that, I re-discovered my love for writing after a long dry spell and became interested in photography as well.
+Soon after, Webster University stopped offering Sociology as a degree; and out of the remaining degree options, Media & Communications is the only one that made sense to me.

 To cut a long story short, I eventually came to Webster University in Leiden to study Media & Communications - and the rest is history! 😊

-For now, I'll just conclude by saying that the Netherlands - particularly Leiden - will always be a special place for me, simply because it's the place where I finally found myself (as cliché as that sounds). 😜
+For now, I'll just conclude by saying that the Netherlands - particularly Leiden - will always hold a special place in my heart.